flaxsearch/BioSolr/spot/spot-ontology/README.md

 so it should not be possible to accidentally add them to the repository.
 * `spot-ontology-api` contains Java classes common to both the indexers and web application.
-* `spot-ontology-indexer` contains the document indexer.
+* `spot-ontology-document-indexer` contains the document indexer.
 This is a fairly basic Java application for reading the document data and pushing it into Solr.
 * `spot-ontology-indexer-standalone` is a generic, standalone ontology indexer.
 * `spot-ontology-webapp` contains a DropWizard web application, providing